miztli/azure-practice/containers-practice/README.md

 - _The employee service_: Which is a REST service behind the _API_
 - _MySQL db_: Which will be accessed by the _employee_service_
 - _Zipkin server_: For distributing tracing
+- _Grafana server_: Visualization tool for building status dashboards using prometheus collected data as datasource.
+We can then create visualizations using PromQL queries
+- _Prometheus server_: For collecting data from vaious sources and storing them in a time-series DB.
+Provides an HTTP API for querying the metrics.
 - _Log analysis?_

 Deployment AC's: